Interface between liquid and rotational mechanical subsystems

 Enter the liquid temperature in the converter at time zero.
 The default value is 293.15 K.

 Select whether to include the effect of fluid dynamic compressibility on the transient response of the converter model.
 Selecting On exposes an additional parameter.
 The default setting is Off.

 Enter the liquid pressure in the converter at time zero.
 This parameter is visible only if Fluid dynamic compressibility is On.
 The default value is 1 atm.

-This block has the following ports.
+This block has four ports.

 |A||Thermal liquid conserving port|

 |Q||Thermal conserving port|